 Someone who is kind, thoughtful and nurturing

-A reliable professional who is trained in our piano courses and teaching methods
+A reliable professional who is trained to use our piano courses and teaching methods

 A piano teacher local to you in the Brighton and Hove area

 Someone who will listen to what you want and knows how to teach it to you

 A piano teacher with a real piano & a home studio in Brighton

 A Brighton piano teacher who has performed or studied to a degree standard